jpatri/ccisel.github.io/_posts/2017-06-24-paket-netponto.md

 ---

-Pedro Félix presented the session ".NET Dependency Management with Paket" at the NetPonto Lisbon event.
+Pedro Félix presented the session _.NET Dependency Management with Paket_ at the NetPonto Lisbon community event.
 The video is available [here](https://www.youtube.com/watch?v=YGCBaAM7Fas).